Biographies Characteristics Analysis

 To send parcels.

-There are Ryazan, Tver,
+There are Ryazanskaya, Tverskaya,

-And what is yours like?
+What is yours like?

 (Region.)